 Gymnastics rings are not as stable as a bar, therefore, they will give you an additional challenge.
 You can use many grip variations such as the pronated grip, supinated grip, neutral grip, or false grip.
 To perform this, you will:

 Towel dead hangs will seriously intensify the grip challenge, making the hold much harder.
-This will develop your forearms to be thicker and stronger.
+This will make your forearms thicker and stronger.
 The rule here is that the thicker the towel, the easier it will be.
 To perform this, you will:

 Once you are comfortable with doing a two-arm dead hang, you can progress to a one-arm dead hang.
 This advanced-level variation will load your entire body weight onto one arm, which will reward you with crushing grip strength.
 To perform this, you will: